vladvasiliu/statuspage-exporter/README.md

 It will listen on port 9925.
 It exposes two endpoints.

 ### `/probe` endpoint

 This endpoint scrapes information from the statuspage.io domain you want to query.
+Please see the warning above.

 It exports the overall status, the component status, and their respective latest update timestamp.